 Children are taught to begin to develop a sense of chronology and to understand society and their place within it, so that they develop a sense of their cultural heritage.

 Children will have the opportunity to develop their skills of enquiry, investigation, analysis, evaluation and presentation through a variety of hands-on practical activities.
-Children experience real history through visitors to school, drama, visits to historical sites such as Norwich Castle and Holkham Hall.
+Children experience real history through visitors to school, drama, visits to historical sites such as Norwich Cathedral and Holkham Hall.
 Such activities provide a stimulus for exciting and relatable cross curricular opportunities, including speaking and listening and writing.
 We also use artefacts, visual resources and Information Technology to inspire children to find out about the past.

 History is planned and delivered in Key Stage 1 in line with the National Curriculum and is integrated within topic teaching.
 Skills are taught progressively from Reception to year 6, with opportunities for children to build on and embed their learning.

 In the Early Years Foundation Stage children learn about history through child centred activities as part of their Understanding the World area of development.